Scatenix/Void-Merchants/README.md

 - Major: Game balancing needs to be tested!
     - Perhaps increase storage on the early levels, or get more money for drones to increase storage
+- Major: Game save should be destroyed after loading to avoid loading the game over and over again
+    - And saving should quit to title screen.
+Else this isn't a true roguelike
+    - I might leave it like this, just to make it easier
+- Minor: no healthbar shown for enemies at very low y coords
 - Minor: Had an instance of my drone dying but the drone_shield was still greater than 0.
 This should not happen
 - Minor: Down-scaled planets look terrible
     - I don't think this is possible without overly complex solutions
 - Minor: Sounds or music sometimes skips
     - Unavoidable at the moment because of only 4 sound channels.
 Game design would need to improve here
+- Minor: If I had the code space, I would implement a manual entry in the pause menu

 ## License